Best Spin Bikes For Exercise (Spinning At Home & Gym)

-Do You Want a Spin Bike That’s Adjustable?
+Do You Want a Stationary Cycle That’s Adjustable?

 Higher priced models offer more adjustability when it comes to the handlebars and the saddle.
 The ability to move either of the components backward and forwards, and up and down enables the rider to fit the bike to their height.
 This can be important in order to avoid any overuse or straining injuries that can occur when riding a bike that’s not properly fitted to the user.
 Even with all the adjustments, some models will not be compatible with taller or shorter riders so it’s important to take a look at the spec sheet and determine the bike’s recommended height ranges before you buy.

 Not every model will have handlebars that can be adjusted in four directions.
 These models may only have handlebars that can be moved up and down, with a seat that can be adjusted in four directions.